Politically Incorrect Villain

 "Killing a girl is a waste of a perfectly good cunt.
 All girls are good for is making babies, so why not try to knock up whatever girl I care to?
 It was what my sperm donor did to my incubator

 - Later, as part of her hauntings, the ghost of Reiko Ichimai derisively carves "lesbian" into Tomoyo's desk, and later spitefully calls her a "lesbian whore."

 - In Mega Man: Defender of the Human Race, Punk is extremely sexist towards Roll, which infuriates her to no end.

 - Aen'rhien Vailiuri: When you put a male-chauvinist society like the Kazon next to a World of Action Girls like the Romulan military, you're gonna have trouble.
 Maje Tillih thinks that because Morgan's a woman she dishonors her ship by commanding it.
 She kills him for that.

 Films — Animated

-Gaston in Beauty and the Beast is very quickly established as a chauvinistic pig: "It's not natural for a woman to read.
+- Gaston in Beauty and the Beast is very quickly established as a chauvinistic pig: "It's not natural for a woman to read.
 Soon she starts getting ideas and thinking..."
-This is proved later to be the tip of the iceberg for a thoroughly nasty piece of work.
+This turns out to be just the tip of the iceberg for a thoroughly nasty piece of work.
 There may have been a dose of sour grapes in there as well.
 The look he gives the book after he snatches it out of Belle's hands would seem to imply that it is well above his reading level.

-The sequel plays with this.
-The people of England are fine with Pocahontas when she first shows up, but when she protests the bear-baiting as "barbaric", the king decides she just a savage and locks her up.
+- The sequel plays with this.
+The people of England are fine with Pocahontas when she first shows up, but when she protests the bear-baiting as "barbaric", the king decides she's just a savage and locks her up.

 Doorman: This here's where Simple Savior runs his black revolution, brother.
 Natural black Jesus is the reverend's cousin, too.
 He gives people the strength to kill whites.